apprunjs/apprun-docs/docs/reactivity.md

 Reactivity means that the changed application state will automatically reflect in the DOM.

-> Don't be confuse the _reactivity_ with another buzz word, _reactive programming_.
+> Don't confuse _reactivity_ with another buzz word, _reactive programming_.
 Reactive programming is programming with asynchronous data streams.
 I will have another post to explain _reactive programming_.

 Reactivity is related to the _data binding_ concept. _Data binding_ is the process that establishes a connection between the application state and the application UI.
-There are two major types of _data binding_: _one-way bing_ and _two-binding_.
+There are two major types of _data binding_: _one-way binding_ and _two-way binding_.

 * _One-way binding_ means that changes in the application state cause changes to the application UI.